-Irish Citizens who are over 18, and have previously held an Irish Passport can now apply for their Passport Book and/or Passport Card online at https://www.dfa.ie/passportonline/.
+Irish Citizens living in Belgium who are over 18, and have previously held an Irish Passport should, where possible, use the Online Passport Application Service when renewing their Passport Book and/or Passport Card or replacing a lost/stolen/damaged passport.

 If you are not eligible, or do not wish, to apply online, our How to Apply for a Passport Guide takes you through each step of your Irish Passport application.
 The guide will answer some of the most common questions like: